Waubonsie Valley High School: History

 Indian Prairie Community Unit School District #204 (a unit district K-12) was formed in the fall of 1972.
 In December 1972, a referendum was passed to build and equip a high school at a projected cost of $8.2 million.
 A separate issue also passed to add a swimming pool.
 Construction on Waubonsie Valley High School began in the spring of 1973.

 In September 1975, Waubonsie Valley opened its doors for its first school year.
 293 freshmen, sophomores, and juniors attended the new high school.
 In addition, 7th and 8th graders were housed in the building (using the name Granger Junior High) until Hill Junior High (now Hill Middle School) opened in the Fall of 1981.
 Construction delays prevented students from using the gym until May 1976, and the pool until October 1976.

 The school was originally designed as an open campus, with very few walls to separate classes.
 This quickly gave way to temporary room dividers, and eventually, more permanent walls.
 Major construction projects over the years added three classroom wings, a field house, and an auditorium, leaving just a few clues as to the original design of the building.
 At the time, the school was considered futuristic with a swimming pool, greenhouse, and planetarium.

-Revisions beginning in the May of 2025 included a total teardown of the Auditorium, which is set to be complete by mid-December of the same year.
+Revisions beginning in the May of 2025 included a total renovation of the Auditorium, which completed in December of the same year; artificially turfing the football field and switching the home and away sides; as well as complete reworking of the building's foot traffic circulation and student spaces.